uraimo/awesome-software-patreons/CONTRIBUTING.md

 **Funding Types**
 * Alternatives to Patreon, that provide similar *recurring payment schemes*, are accepted (Opencollective, Liberapay, Flattr, Podia, Drip, etc...).
-* Paypal donation links are sometimes tollerated for bigger projects.
+* Paypal donation links are sometimes tolerated for bigger projects.

 Thank you for contributing to this list.